Skip to main content

 You Stay in Control After Registration

-One important feature of this statute: it requires the registry to let you come back and manage your documents after they are submitted.
-You can review what is on file, retrieve copies, revoke documents that no longer reflect your wishes, or replace them with updated versions.
+An important feature of this statute: it requires the registry to let you manage your documents after you submit them.
+You can review, retrieve, revoke, or replace them at any time.

 The qualifying health information exchange organization shall establish a process to allow persons who submit documents to the health care directives registry to review, retrieve, revoke and replace the documents.